 An idea is born

 Rather than a client brief, the idea for this project was developed with the PlayStation marketing team.
-At a Glug event, they were struck by the way we’d brought creatives together from a wide range of disciplines.
+At one of our Glug events, they were struck by the way we’d brought creatives together from a wide range of disciplines.
 More conversations followed about how digital art could work with PS3’s dynamic themes.
 We developed the concept, built the networks and gained the know-how to bring The Studio to fruition.

 “Gaming environments are where the true, pure modern human experience takes place.
 PlayStation in particular represents this cultural shift, a real crossover between creative human potential and technology – it’s an honour for me to be a part of it.”

 Curating the artists

 We approached artists from the UK and USA, from our network of collaborators and contacts.
 Beyond that we looked for artists local to the key markets for PlayStation’s PAL regions.
 We needed work with vibrancy and colour, to appeal to gamers who might not (yet) have an interest in the world of design & illustration.
 It was also important for the artists to understand the platform, the audience and how their work needed to function.

 We launched The Studio at a sold-out event at Village Underground, London.
 The evening showcased talks and inspiration from some of the biggest names in the world of design, illustration, art and gaming – all involved with The Studio.
 Appearing were Jasper Goodall, Tomato, Anthony Burrill, Mr Bingo and Marcus Tanner (Art Director of Sony’s WipEout game).